cearc-sara/weatherinnj-2/README.md

 # NJ Weather
-This project takes in a weather API and displays the temperatures on two types of graphs.
+This project takes in a weather API and displays the temperatures on two types of graphs using chartjs.

 # Getting Started with Create React App